cylc/cylc-doc/src/user-guide/writing-workflows/runtime.rst

 The top level share directory location can be changed, e.g. to a large data area, by global config settings under :cylc:conf:`global.cylc[install][symlink dirs]`.

-If your workflow creates or installs executables or python libraries as it is running, these can be placed in:
+If your workflow creates or installs executables or Python libraries as it is running, these can be placed in:

 * ``share/bin`` - for executables.